Contrast-Security-OSS/java-microservice-sample-apps/README.md

 ```

 ### Server Side Request Forgery (SSRF)
 The `bookstore-frontend` exposes a "info" service, only intended for developers.
-It is intended to be used to rertieve data about different developer environments, but it can be used to force the app to retrieve data from other URLs:
+It is intended to be used to retrieve data about different developer environments, but it can be used to force the app to retrieve data from other URLs:
 ```
 $ curl http://localhost:8002/application/info?env=google.com/?
 ```